feizc/Ingredients/README.md

 ## 🚀 5.
 Cite

-If you find UniPortrait useful for your research and applications, please cite us using this BibTeX:
+If you find this work useful for your research and applications, please cite us using this BibTeX:

 ```bibtex
 @article{fei2025ingredients,